 Zorian shrugged.
 While he did intend to break away from his family, he'd prefer to wait until graduation, and that was two years away.
 He motioned on for her to continue.

 "Very well, then.
 The records say you lived in the academy housing for the past two years.
-I assume you intend to continue with that?"
+I assume you intend to continue?"

 "Housing for third years works differently than you are used to," she told him.
 "As you're likely aware, now that you are a certified first circle mage, the academy is authorized to teach you spells of the first circle and above.
 Since you'll be handling sensitive material, greater security is required, so you'll be moving into a different building.
 The lock on your door is keyed to your mana, so you'll have to channel some of your personal mana into the key like you did just now before it will unlock."

-"Ah," said Zorian in understanding.
+"Ah," said Zorian.
 Idly he spun the key in his hand, wondering how exactly they got a hold of his mana signature.
 Something to research later, he supposed.

-"Normally I would be explaining to you in detail what it means to be a third years student at Cyoria's magical academy, but I hear you have a train leaving soon, so why don't we jump straight to the main reason I'm here.
-Your mentor, and electives.
+"Normally I would be explaining to you in detail what it means to be a third year student at Cyoria's magical academy, but I hear you have a train leaving soon, so why don't we jump straight to the main reason I'm here: your mentor and electives.
 You can ask me anything you wish to know afterwards."

 Zorian perked up on this, especially the mention of 'mentor'.
-Each 3rd year was given a mentor that they met with once a week, who was supposed to teach students in ways not possible in a standard class format, and otherwise help them reach their maximum potential.
+Each third year was given a mentor that they met with once a week, who was supposed to teach students in ways not possible in a standard class format, and otherwise help them reach their maximum potential.
 A choice of one's mentor could make or break one's magical career and Zorian knew he had to choose carefully.
-Fortunately, he had asked around among older students to find out which ones are good and which ones are bad, so he should at least be able to get an above-average one.
+Fortunately, he had asked around among older students to find out which ones were good and which ones were bad, so he figured he would at least be able to get an above-average one.